| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Cassette tape drive and 21-column 160LPM drum printer.
 Based on architecture

-of Wang 700-series calculators, but somewhat
+Wang 700-series calculators, but

-scaled back to reduce cost.
+somewhat scaled back to reduce cost.
 Uses small and medium-scale integrated

-microcode store design of Wang 700-series.
+core microcode store design similar to Wang 700-series.

-C-series Desktop Calculator
+Wang C-series Desktop Calculator

 Wang's last generation of desktop calculators.
 Very similar